IMMUNO-ONCOLOGY XCHANGE

 - Decision enabling biomarkers in IO clinical development

-- How to select the right translational screening model to monitor IO agents
+- How to select the right translational screening model to assess response and evaluate biomarkers

 - Pre-clinical in vivo models for improved toxicity prediction